sunny/rateaux/README.md

 ### Encoding headers

 Add the `# encoding: UTF-8` header to all ruby files in the project.
+Useful before Ruby 2.

 ```sh
 $ rake encoding_headers